ir-uam/contact-rec-axioms/README.md

 ## Software description
 This repository contains all the needed classes to reproduce the experiments explained in the paper.
 The software contains the following packages:

+- `es.uam.eps.ir.contactrecaxioms.data`: Classes for handling the ratings by users for items.
+Extension of the RankSys preference data that use graphs.
+- `es.uam.eps.ir.contactrecaxioms.graph`: Classes for handling network data.
+- `es.uam.eps.ir.contactrecaxioms.main`: Main programs.
+- `es.uam.eps.ir.contactrecaxioms.metrics`: Classes implementing the metrics used in the experiments which are not provided by RankSys.
+- `es.uam.eps.ir.contactrecaxioms.recommenders`: Implementation of recommendation algorithms and similarities.
+- `es.uam.eps.ir.contactrecaxioms.terrier`: Classes for applying recommenders based on the Terrier IR platform.
+- `es.uam.eps.ir.contactrecaxioms.utils`: Additional classes, useful for the rest of the program.

 ### Algorithms
 The software includes the implementation of several contact recommendation approaches which are used in our experiments.